C.J. Cron Player Props: Rockies vs. Nationals

 - Cron leads Colorado with eight hits, batting .258 this season with five extra-base hits.

-- Among the qualified batters in baseball, his batting average ranks 109th, his on-base percentage ranks 138th, and he is 30th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 107th in batting average, 132nd in on-base percentage, and 28th in slugging.

-- Cron has gotten a hit in four of eight games this season (50.0%), with multiple hits twice.
+- In four of eight games this season (50.0%), Cron has reached base via hit, and that includes multiple hits twice.

-- In eight games played this year, he has hit a homer in two of them.
+- In eight games played this year, he has gone deep in two of them.

 - In two games this season, Cron has picked up an RBI, and in both of those games he had multiple runs batted in.